OVITO’s Python programming interface allows you to write your own modifier functions that participate in the

 main program, giving it the chance to process waiting user input events or repaint the viewports:

-def modify(frame, input, output): for i in range(input.number_of_particles): # Perform a small computation step ... # Temporarily yield control to the system yield
+def modify(frame, data): # This is a long-running loop over all particles in the system: for i in range(data.particles.count): # Perform one short computational step: ... # Temporarily yield control to the system to process input events: yield

-yield should be called periodically and as frequently as possible, for example after processing one particle from the input as
+yield should be called periodically and as frequently as possible, for example, after processing one input element at a time as

-modifier function.
-When the evaluation of the modification pipeline is interrupted by the system, the
+When the evaluation of the data pipeline is interrupted by the system, the

 yield statement does not return

-yield mechanism gives the custom modifier function the possibility to report its progress back to the system.
+yield mechanism also allows the modifier function to report its progress back to the system.

-The progress must be reported as a fraction in the range 0.0 to 1.0 using the
+The current progress must be specified as a fraction in the range of 0.0-1.0 using the

 yield statement.
 For example: